How did the rabbis of the Talmud know details of pregnancy 1500 years before science did?

 This prayer is designed to prevent gross physiological abnormalities in the development of the baby.
 The study of the progress and causes of congenital anomalies, a science that arose in the last two centuries, is called “teratology.”

-About 30 days into fetal development, the embryo develops pharangyeal arches that look like gills.
+About 30 days into fetal development, the embryo develops pharangyeal (throat) arches that look like gills.
 It’s hard to say the fetus looks like a human being until about the sixteenth week (about 110 days) or later.
 About four months into development, when the fetus is about five inches long, cartilage hardens into bone.
 Until then, any aborted fetus would look something more like a small fish.
 The term the rabbis use for deformity is “sandal,” an Aramaic word ‘sandal‘ for a flat ocean fish that literally looked like a sandal, perhaps a flounder (which is so flat it has both eyes on the side of its body facing up).

-However, the Talmud here seems to have knowledge of a popular scientific theory that at different stages of its development a baby in the womb superficially “recapitulates” that is, re-enacts, the drama of evolution, from unicellular organisms through tadpoles and fish, to more complex species, to mammals and primates, and finally humans.
-His phrase for it was “ontogeny recapitulates phylogeny” – the life of a single organism mimics the growth of the phyla of species.
+However, the Talmud here seems to have knowledge of a popular scientific theory of the nineteenth century that at different stages of its development, a baby in the womb superficially looks like animals from different stages of evolution, from unicellular organisms through tadpoles and fish, to more complex species, to mammals and primates, and finally humans.
+Ernst Haeckel summarized it with a famous phrase “ontogeny recapitulates phylogeny“: the growth of a single organism in utero mimics the procession of the phyla of species up the evolutionary chain.